silviachen46/wechat-app/README.md

 mini-app based on flask framework and sqlalchemy

+#for downloading: miniprogram.rar(front-end), houduan.py(back-end based on sqlalchemy), and mainDB(creating database for menus)

+all the front-end codes are in miniprogram.rar, other front-end files are displayed as samples.

 recommending menu based on correlation factor of tags including type,flavor,ingredients,etc.

 click here to see demo:https://drive.google.com/file/d/1hqDysSH-8pynLYx4K0I4lLaHQmEw-JvF/view?usp=share_link